OctopusDeploy/docs/docs/api-and-integration/octopus.client.md

 ## Loading in an octopus step

-To use Octopus.Client from inside an octopus (for example in a script step, a package install script,Â or the script console) by loading it from the server or tentacle application directory.
+To use Octopus.Client from inside an octopus (for example in a script step, a package install script, or the script console) by loading it from the server or tentacle application directory.
 The credentials would still need to be supplied to establish the connection.
 For example:

 **PowerShell**